Spiritual gifts are expected to be exercised

 Spiritual gifts are EXPECTED to be EXERCISED.

 Peter wrote: "as each received (a) GIFT, MINISTERING IT to each-other as good stewards (of the) diversified grace (of) God" (1 Peter 4:10).
-Peter here wrote that because each received a gift, they are to be "MINISTERING IT" (1 Peter 4:10).
+Peter here wrote that because each received a gift, they are to be "MINISTERING IT" (1 Peter 4:10) in the present tense, implying a continuous action.

 Paul wrote: "HAVING DIFFERENT GIFTS according-to the grace having-been-given (to) us, (EXERCISE THEM accordingly): whether prophecy [...] or ministry [...] or the (one) teaching [...] or the (one) exhorting [...] the (one) giving [...] the (one) leading [...] the (one) showing-mercy" (Romans 12:6-8).
 Paul here wrote to "EXERCISE" (Romans 12:6) spiritual gifts accordingly.